Sebastian Su'a: Newcastle Knights (2024)

-2025
+Dolphins (2025- )

-On 27 February, the Dolphins announced that they had signed Su'a for the 2026 and 2027 seasons.
+On 27 February 2025, the Dolphins announced that they had signed Su'a for the 2026 and 2027 seasons.
 Su'a was granted an immediate release by the Knights to join the Dolphins in 2025.
-On 13 April the move was immediate with Su'a in a swap deal with Dolphins player Mason Teague.
+On 13 April, the move was immediate with Su'a in a swap deal with Dolphins player Mason Teague.

+In round 18 of the 2026 NRL season against the Newcastle Knights at McDonald Jones Stadium, Su'a played as an interchange in his first match for the Dolphins.